Emanuel puts $16M from TIF to wake up dormant retail strips

 Every one of the new zones will have a “local partner organization” to provide “coordinated coaching, mentoring and networking opportunities” and, ultimately support services that include “free design and architectural assistance.”

 Emanuel’s plan to let downtown developers build bigger and taller projects provided they share the wealth with impoverished neighborhoods has already generated $4 million.
-The city started accepting applications for those $250,000 grants on Monday.
+The city started accepting applications Monday for those $250,000 grants.

-Together with the Retail Thrive Zone initiative, that’s $20 million being pumped into long-neglected inner-city neighborhoods.
+Together with the Retail Thrive Zone initiative, that’s $20 million being pumped into long-neglected neighborhoods.

 Last year, Emanuel blamed his dismal showing among African-American voters in a New York Times poll on “40 years” of disinvestment on Chicago’s South and West Sides.